ARMmbed/mbed-os-5-docs/docs/porting/target/tickless/tickless.md

 ]
 ```

-When tickless mode is enabled, Mbed OS's default [OsTimer](../mbed-os-api-doxy/structos__timer__def.html) based on the [low power ticker](../mbed-os-api-doxy/group__hal__lp__ticker.html) replaces SysTick.
-If a target's low power ticker has an excessively long wake-up time or other performance issues, make it use the [microsecond ticker](../mbed-os-api-doxy/group__hal__us__ticker.html) instead by adding the below configuration in 'target.json' (in your target's section).
-And this configuration is not required for the target which does not have low power ticker as the default OsTimer based on the microsecond ticker.
+When tickless mode is enabled, Mbed OS's default [OsTimer](../mbed-os-api-doxy/structos__timer__def.html), based on the [low power ticker](../mbed-os-api-doxy/group__hal__lp__ticker.html), replaces SysTick.
+If a target's low power ticker has an excessively long wake-up time or other performance issues, make it use the [microsecond ticker](../mbed-os-api-doxy/group__hal__us__ticker.html) instead, by adding the `tickless-from-us-ticker` configuration in 'target.json' (in your target's section).
+This configuration is not required for a target that does not have low power ticker, because it will default to the microsecond ticker.

 ```json
 "overrides": {